 Applicants must apply for their studies at CERAAS using the contacts and the method that is prescribed by the institution.

 CERAAS has set their own deadlines.
 CERAAS will screen, pre-select (according to DAAD selection criteria) and shortlist the applicants.
 A detailed report consisting of the shortlisting procedure, the entire list of applicants, the ranked shortlist and the shortlisting panel members will also be availed to DAAD.
-The ranked shortlist will contain at least double or triple (optional) the number of scholarships that have been attributed to the institution.
+The ranked shortlist will contain at least double or triple (optional) the Number of Awards that have been attributed to the institution.

 DAAD reserves the right of final selection.